Prefinery Data Processing Amendment (DPA)

 Introduction to this Amendment

 To better protect individuals' personal data, we are providing these terms to govern Prefinery's and your handling of personal data (the "Data Processing Amendment" or "DPA").
-This DPA amends and supplements your Terms of Service and requires no further action on your part.
+This DPA forms part of, and amends the Terms of Service ("ToS") and requires no further action on your part.

 If you do not agree to this DPA, you may discontinue the use of the Prefinery service and cancel your account.

 It is important that all parties understand what data and whose data is protected under this DPA.
-Each party has respective obligations to protect personal; therefore, the following definitions explain the scope of this DPA and the mutual commitments to protect personal data.
+Each party has respective obligations to protect personal data; therefore, the following definitions explain the scope of this DPA and the mutual commitments to protect personal data.

 "Prefinery", "we", "us", or "our" refers to the provider of the Prefinery website and services, (collectively referred to as the "Prefinery Service.").

 "You" or "Customer" refers to the company or organization that signs up to use the Prefinery Service to manage the relationships with your consumers or service users.

 "Party" refers to Prefinery and/or the customer depending on the context.

 "Personnel" refers to those individuals who are employed by or are under contract to perform a service on behalf of one of the parties.
 Personnel may have rights in their personal data (including business contact information) if they reside in the EU.
 It is important to be clear about how personnel's rights are protected.